FAIMS/burial-mounds-web/README.md

 ### Editing the Record Pages HTML Template

-The record pages use *\_layout/record.html* as its layout.
-To modify the layout for record pages, users will need to understand the components of the file.
-Have a look at the components of the record page HTML, please see the [Components of the Record Page Template section](#components-of-the-record-page-html-template).
+The `record pages` use *\_layout/record.html* as its layout.
+To modify the layout for `record pages`, users will need to understand the components of the file.
+Have a look at the components of the `record page` HTML, please see the [Components of the Record Page Template section](#components-of-the-record-page-html-template).

 [Back to TOC](#table-of-contents)